 Welcome to my world… of books and scripts and more…

-Delighted to say the third of my Wulfie series, Wulfie Saves The Planet came out in October, with Little Island Books.
+Delighted to say the fourth of my Wulfie series, Wulfie: A Ghostly Tail comes out March 3rd 2022, with Little Island Books; following on from Wulfie Saves The Planet came out in October.
 The wonderful and magical thing about writing a series of books is that you can let your characters grow and develop, alongside the readers.
-So, even though each book can be read as a standalone novel, reading the series will reward readers with that little be more!
-The fourth is in its final stages – ilustrations being finished by the wonderful Rosa Devine – and will be out next Spring.
+While each book can be read as a standalone novel, reading the series will reward readers with that little be more!

 The first two books were also bought and published by Swedish publisher Wahlströms Bokförlag.
 HFor an idea that began as bed time stories for my daughter back in 2004… (Never give up, writers!)